lilzenon/Hardline-website/docs/DATABASE_OPTIMIZATION.md

    - All circuits should be in CLOSED state
    - Failure rates should be below 5%
    - Recovery should happen within 30 seconds

+4. **Session Store**:
+   - Store type should be Redis or File (not Memory in production)
+   - Active sessions should be reasonable for your user base
+   - Security metrics should show low suspicious activity
+   - Session cleanup should run regularly

 ## 🔍 Troubleshooting